19 April 2018

-Overall, Zhongshan’s exports accounted for 4.5% of Guangdong’s total exports in 2016.
-Of Zhongshan’s own exports, machinery and electrical products represented 70.7% of the total, while foreign-invested enterprises contributed some 59% overall.
-In 2015, 51.5% of the foreign capital actually utilised by Zhongshan was invested in the manufacturing sector, with 70% of this capital originating from Hong Kong or Macau.
+Overall, Zhongshan’s exports accounted for 4.9% of Guangdong’s total exports in 2017.
+Of Zhongshan’s own exports, machinery and electrical products represented 69% of the total in 2016, while foreign-invested enterprises contributed some 56% overall.
+In 2016, 28% of the foreign capital actually utilised by Zhongshan was invested in the manufacturing sector, 32.3% was in the wholesale and retail sector, with 57% of this capital originating from Hong Kong or Macau.

 Of late, Zhongshan has looked to establish itself as an integrated transportation hub for the west bank of the Pearl River.
 This has seen the construction of the Shenzhen-Zhongshan corridor, the Shenzhen-Maoming railway and its connecting lines all accelerated in a bid to boost transportation connectivity with the cities of the east bank.
 Ultimately, it is believed that this will make a major contribution towards facilitating regional transportation integration via the Hong Kong-Zhuhai-Macau Bridge.